inthrip/cse15l-lab-reports/Lab Report 1.md

 1. **Commands with no arguments**
    * ![image](cd-no-argument.png)
-   * Absolute path before command was run was ~
+   * The absolute path before command was run was *~*.
-   * There is no change output
+   * Since no directory was specified, `cd` outputs nothing and changes nothing.
+The directory remains at ~.
+   * The output is not an error.
+Since we do not specify a directory when running the change directory command, it is expected the directory will not change.